doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/canarytokens/Canarytokens.md

 Then, save it and close it.

-Now we have a fake page that has the role of a cloned site.
+Now we have a page that has the role of a cloned site.
 In order to test the functionality of the canary token through this page, we must add a domain to the ```/etc/hosts```.

 >[!IMPORTANT]
 >